 Now, if you’re going to use Photon, be sure that you check your pages thoroughly for wrong-sized images and decent image quality.
 Photon has some old bugs that can cause some very weird results.
 It also re-compresses nearly every image on your site, even if they don’t need to be resized at all.

 The solution I do recommend is called ExactDN.
 I built ExactDN on the foundation of Photon and fixed all known bugs.
 Plus it has some extra goodies like JS/CSS minification and Gzip compression.
 ExactDN also looks for gaps in the responsive images markup and fills those to make sure no device is left behind.
 As an extra measure, ExactDN has a lazy loader (as of early 2019) that can solve your image resizing woes if you are using plugins/themes that don’t leave any clues to follow.

 There are two other benefits to these last two solutions.
 First, you get a CDN bundled in for fast image delivery via a global network of servers.
 Second, the CDN system compresses all images viewed by your visitors.
 The CDN does all of this while leaving your local images untouched.
 ExactDN also features intelligent lossy compression instead of the faster/cheaper method used by Photon.

 Unfortunately, ExactDN isn’t free, as there are a lot of costs associated with running the system, and I’m not filthy rich like Matt Mullenweg.
-But he deserves it, he brought us WordPress after all!
+Not that I begrudge his situation at all, he deserves it, since we wouldn’t have WordPress without him!

 Ultimately, choose whatever solution fits your WordPress website and your budget, and make your website faster today!